python/cpython/Doc/library/pty.rst

    Spawn a process, and connect its controlling terminal with the current process's standard io.
 This is often used to baffle programs which insist on reading from the controlling terminal.
+It is expected that the process spawned behind the pty will eventually terminate, and when it does *spawn* will return.

-   The functions *master_read* and *stdin_read* are passed a file descriptor which they should read from, and should return a byte string.
-The default implementation for both functions will read up to 1024 bytes each time the function is called.
-Returning an empty byte string is interpreted as an end of file (EOF) condition, and that *_read* function will no longer be called.
+   The functions *master_read* and *stdin_read* are passed a file descriptor which they should read from, and they should always return a byte string.
+Returning an empty byte string from either callback is interpreted as an end-of-file (EOF) condition, and that callback will not be called after that.

+   In general, manually signaling EOF from one of the read callback will not behave well.
+If *stdin_read* returns EOF the controlling terminal can no longer communicate with.

+   If both callbacks signal EOF then *spawn* will block indefinitely.
+This is a bug, documented in `issue 26228 <https://bugs.python.org/issue26228>`_.

+   The default implementation for both functions will read and return up to 1024 bytes each time the function is called. *Master_read* is passed the pseudoterminal’s master file descriptor to read output from the child process, and *stdin_read* is passed file descriptor 0, to read from the parent process's standard input.

    .. versionchanged:: 3.4
       :func:`spawn` now returns the status value from :func:`os.waitpid`